-Adultitis has wrought an epidemic of stress, anxiousness and depression.
+Adultitis has wrought an epidemic of stress, anxiousness, and depression.
 It has plundered laughter.
-It has transformed people into zombie-like doo-doo heads.
+It’s transformed people into zombie-like doo-doo heads.

 It all ends here.

 This is the official website dedicated to increasing awareness while providing diagnosis and treatment for Adultitis, the sinister epidemic that makes the Black Death look like a trip to Disneyland.
 Here you will find important facts about this heinous disease and learn ways you can get involved in securing its defeat.

 Adultitis is a common condition occurring in people between the ages of 21–121, marked by chronic dullness, mild depression, moderate to extremely high stress levels, a general fear of change, and, in some extreme cases, the inability to smile.
 Patients can appear aimless, discontent, and anxious about many things.
 Onset can be accelerated by an excess burden of bills, overwhelming responsibilities, or a boring work life.
 Generally, individuals in this condition are not fun to be around.